 - Experiential activities to add depth to feedback & key ideas.

-- Media interview to assess executive image & presence.
+- An activity to assess executive image & presence.

 - Health and fitness assessment and daily activities.

 - A half-day personal session with CCL executive coach integrating the experience & plan next steps.

 - Opportunities to provide connections, ideas & support.

 - Digital access to all materials & resources.